Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we studied radio synchrotron emission in three-dimensional MHD simulations of forming galaxies that follow the CR energy density in the one-moment approximation with the goal to understand the origin and physical processes underlying the FRC.
+In this work, we studied (i) the growth of the galactic seed magnetic field through adiabatic compression and emergent small-scale dynamos driven by turbulence resulting from gravitational collapse of the proto-galaxy and velocity shear between the centrifugally supported galactic disc and hot circumgalactic medium.
+Using this insight, we deconstructed (ii) the radio synchrotron emission in three-dimensional MHD simulations of forming galaxies that follow the CR energy density in the one-moment approximation with the goal to understand the origin and physical processes underlying the FRC.
 Solving the steady-state equation for CR protons, primary, and secondary electrons enables us to reliably model the emergence of the radio emission from their formation to the starburst appearance to the quiescently star-forming stage across a range of galaxy masses from dwarfs to Milky Way sizes.